JeanChristopheRohner/theory-toolbox/README.md

 * Install the VSC Prolog extension
   - Start Visual Studio Code and click the extensions symbol in the side bar on the far left (the symbol with four squares).
   - Search for the VSC Prolog extension and install it.
-* Clone the Theory Toolbox repository
+* Download and open the Theory Toolbox repository
+  - Using a web browser navigate to https://github.com/JeanChristopheRohner/theory-toolbox
+  - Click the green Code button and select Download Zip
+  - Unpack this folder somewhere on your hard drive
-  - In Visual Studio Code, click the menu View and chose Command Palette...
-Type `git clone` and hit return when the `Git: Clone` command is selected.
+  - In Visual Studio Code, click the File menu, chose Open folder, and open the folder
-  - When prompted paste in the URL for the Theory Toolbox repository: https://github.com/JeanChristopheRohner/theory-toolbox
-  - Choose to open the repository when prompted.

 ## Try out Some Examples
 * In the folder structure to the left in Visual Studio Code double click an example, e.g. substanceMisuseExample.pl.